AyrA/BitDNS/README.md

 Just don't install namecoin then.
 The client will still try to forward requests to your namecoin instance, but if none is available, it will correctly format an error response for bitmessage.
 The tool will never ever look up DNS names, if your query does not starts with "DNS/".

 ## How to use it?
 To get it running after the initial setup, just launch it.
 It places a context menu icon in the tray.
-The tool can be closed with a double click.
-There is no user interface.
+The address book can be opened with a double click
 If you have set it up correctly in bitmessage, you can see a "Fetch Namecoin ID" button on bitmessage.
 To fetch a namecoin ID, just enter the name (or id/name) in the field and click the button.
 To fetch a DNS record, enter "DNS/name", for example "DNS/list.ayra.ch"

+## Address book
+The client has an address book feature.
+You can add entries with an address and a label.
+You can use the sdame label multiple times for different addresses to create address groups.
+If you send update messages to multiple addresses, store all addresses with the same label (for example "update") and then in the client enter ad/update as destination.
+The address book saves changes instantly.

 ## How do I check a DNS name?
 You can use [this page](http://home.ayra.ch/dns.php?DNS=list.ayra.ch) to look up bitmessage records and test them if you wish.